nielskee/draft-articles/TechnicalHiringPart2.md

 There's no ideal approach, but a good generic approach for me would look something like:

-* Have a daily hiring standup.
-Do a group review of CV and cover letters that came in the previous day.
+* Have a daily hiring standup to maintain the cadence.
+At this standup, do a group review amount your tech interviewers of CV and cover letters that came in the previous day.
 Aim for no more than a 24&#8209;hour lead time from arrival.
-There will be Some early exits here where the experience clearly doesn't match your requirements.
+There will be some early exits here where the experience clearly doesn't match your requirements.
 Give feedback.

-* Have a very quick turnaround to phone screen for those candidates we want to forward with.
+* Have a very quick turnaround to phone screen for those candidates you want to go forward with.
 If there are multiple roles, fan out to multiple phone screen pairs.
 These pairs both make the call, and make the call (see what I did there?).
 Give feedback.

-* Have one form of technical screen only, with a preference for an technical assignment that's related to the tech domain.
+* Have one form of technical screen only, with a preference for a technical assignment that's related to the tech domain.

-* Get it reviewed by the right developers - timebox this at 30 minutes.
+* Get it reviewed, timebox this at 30 minutes.
 Give feedback to both successful and unsuccessful candidates.
-Use a checklist, but also leverage GitHub as a review platform if it's possible for your organisation.
+Use a checklist, but also leverage GitHub as a review platform if that's possible for your organisation.

-* Make a decision for a live interview based on a balanced view of the CV, phone and tech assignment, but always weighting towards the most recent contact CV < phone < tech assignment.
+* Make a decision for a live interview based on a balanced view of the CV, phone and tech assignment, but always weighting towards the most recent contact, so ```CV < phone < tech assignment```.

 The key to making this work is to devolve the process, and stop making hiring managers a bottleneck.
 Explain to people why broad involvement in tech hiring is important for diversity, and the future health of the team.
 They'll get it, trust me.

-Have a daily standup to maintain the cadence, use a kanban board to track where people are in the process, and give the candidate feedback at every stage.
+## Coming next

 In the next part we're going to cover live technical interviews.
 Don't worry - it's much shorter than this part, because there's only one